gkaguirrelab/forwardModelWrapper/README.md

-# pRFCompileWrapper
+# forwardModelWrapper
-Wrapper and validation code to support compilation of Kendrick Kay's pRF code
+Wrapper and validation code to support compilation of the forwardModel function.

+In addition to supporting general fitting of non-linear models, this repo has some specialized support for pRF mapping and handling the outputs of fitting a retinotopic map.

 Dependencies: